zhh02/CSE15L-lab-reports/Group_18_Differentially Expressed Genes Analysis.md

    - These methods take into account the variability within samples and provide statistical measures.
    - Different methods have different functions implemented as the table below shows.
 Selecting an appropriate methodology is crucial depending on the specific objectives of the study.
    ![alt](methods_table.png)
 > *[Figure 4](https://academic.oup.com/view-large/191590960)* Nine functions for DGE results analysis and their implementation in existed tools.
-Figure A McDermaid, B Monier, J Zhao, B Liu and Q Ma, 2019, Briefings in Bioinformatics, Volume 20, Issue 6,p.
+Figure by A McDermaid, B Monier, J Zhao, B Liu and Q Ma, 2019, Briefings in Bioinformatics, Volume 20, Issue 6,p.
 2044–2054.

 7. Fold Change and p-value:
    - Genes are often characterized by fold change, representing the magnitude of expression change, and p-value, indicating the statistical significance of the change.